 Michael Massenburg was born in San Diego and raised in Los Angeles California.
-Michael pursured his studies at California State University, Long Beach and Otis Art Institute.
+Michael pursued his studies at California State University, Long Beach and Otis School of Art and Design.
 Massenburg has exhibited in galleries and museums, completed private commissions and worked on public art projects throughout the country and abroad.
 His list of public artwork clients includes Verizon, MTA Metro, ESPN, American Jazz Museum and the Fabulous Forum.
 He is also the recipient of various grants, including from the Los Angeles Department of Cultural Affairs and the California Arts Council.
-Along with his art making practices, Michael is a teaching artist for various organizations and is founding board member and board president for Inglewood Cultural Arts, Inc. a 501(c)3 non-profit.
+Along with his art-making practices, Michael is a teaching artist, community organizer and activist for various organizations and causes.

 In this body of work, I want to investigate the language and imagery to explore the issues class, race and culture in their relationship through rituals.
 In each artwork, I assembled constructions of objects and images in an attempt to engage the subjects through representational, psychological and spiritual perspectives.